 Talk to an experienced attorney after a motorcycle accident in Michigan

-If you were injured in a motorcycle accident in Michigan and have questions on suing someone for your injuries and losses, you can speak to an experienced attorney, toll free anytime 24/7 at (800) 777-0028 for a free consultation.
-You can also get help from an experienced attorney by emailing [email protected] or you can use the chat feature on our website.
+If you were injured in a motorcycle accident in Michigan and have questions on suing someone for your injuries and losses, call now (855) 781-7747 for a free consultation with one of our experienced motorcycle accident lawyers.
+There is no cost or obligation.
+You can also visit our contact page or use the chat feature on our website.

 Michigan Auto Law is Michigan’s largest and most successful law firm that specializes exclusively in helping people who have been injured in auto accidents.